cernanalysispreservation/analysispreservation.cern.ch/INSTALL.rst

 .. code-block:: console

    $ cd <to-project-dir>
-   $ workon cap
-   (cap)$ export FLASK_DEBUG=True
+   $ workon cap (or activate your virtual environment) (cap)$ export FLASK_DEBUG=True
    (cap)$ export DEBUG_MODE=True
    (cap)$ cap run --reload

 And in another shell the React SPA application developement server, also in debug mode - so that requests point to the above server http://localhost:5000 :

 First install all the dependencies in the ui root directory

 .. code-block:: console